The Cayman Islands

 Georgetown, the Capital of the Cayman Islands

 Georgetown is the largest town in the British Overseas Territories (BOTs) and a significant financial hub.
 There are almost 600 banks and financial institutions here.
+Twice as many companies as people.
 Plate glass office blocks are dotted around the edges of town (which spreads out a surprisingly long way across the island), spilling towards more traditional buildings in the downtown area.
 Some timber buildings could be correctly described as historical.
 More adopt the mock wooden Caribbean style, especially those around the cruise port (where every block is a mall).
 A few are actually made of concrete.
 This is where you find your Versace, Tiffany, and Gucci nestling alongside native vendors and craftsmen.

 Restaurants line the wharf alongside the harbour.
 In between the boutiques, bars and cafes on the shore side are dainty churches, the parliament building, the site of an old fort (marked by a few cannons) and the island museum.